 North Terminal

-Smoking zones: No smoking inside the North Terminal.
+Smoking areas: No smoking inside the North Terminal.
 All gate areas, the food court, and shops are smoke-free.
-Designated outdoor smoking zones are at curbside outside the lower-level exits.
+Designated outdoor smoking areas are at curbside outside the lower-level exits.

 After security: No smoking areas available.